White German Chocolate Cake with Cheesecake Center Recipe – Decadent Fusion Dessert

 • Beat the cream cheese and sugar together until smooth.

-• Freeze for 2 hours until solid.
+• Freeze for 2 hours and make it solid.

 • Make the White German Chocolate Cake Layers